U.S. pauses use of J&J vaccine over rare blood clots, rollout delayed in Europe

 Graphic: J&J COVID-19 vaccine doses administered in the U.S. -

-Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J., additional reporting by Julie Steenhuysen in Chicago, Ludwig Burger in Frankfurt and Kate Kelland in London; Editing by Caroline Humer, Peter Henderson, Mark Potter and Bill Berkrot
+Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J., additional reporting by Julie Steenhuysen in Chicago, Andrea Shalal in Washington, D.C., Ludwig Burger in Frankfurt and Kate Kelland in London; Editing by Caroline Humer, Peter Henderson, Mark Potter and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.